 6. Pick up some “adulting” skills to grow your independence.

 Your twenties and thirties are filled with firsts—first “real” job, first time living alone, first long-term relationships.

 Unfortunately, our school system doesn’t always do the best job of preparing us for these kinds of first times.
 Teachers are usually more focused on algebra and historical dates than making friends as an adult or finding a new sofa for your apartment.

 Part of getting through this stage of your life is teaching yourself new skills to fill in the gaps.
 And thanks to the internet age, there’s no shortage of information to help you pick up new skills on your own.
-We’ve got plenty of these resources right here on our website, but you can also check out YouTube channels like this one, titled “How to Adult”, where you can learn everything from how to use a slow cooker to how to buy a house.
+We’ve got an entire article dedicated to Adulting 101, filled with videos, guides, and resources on everything from cooking a meal to renting an apartment to fixing your car: